Anschoudary/datai/README.md

 For any questions or feedback, please reach out at [m.ans.cs@outlook.com](mailto:m.ans.cs@outlook.com).

----

-Thank you for using **My Datai**!
+Thank you for using **Datai**!
 We hope it makes your data analysis journey easier and more enjoyable.
 ```